-The structure of our loop architecture for SEA is depicted n figure 2, with the round function on the left part and thekey schedule on the right part.
-Resourceconsuming blocksare the Sboxes and the mod2b adder; Word Rotate andBit Rotate blocks implemented by swapping wires.
-According to the Specifications, the key schedule containstwo multiplexors allowing to switch the right and left part ofthe round key at half the execution of the algorithm using the appropriate command signal Switch.
-The multiplexorcontrolled by HalfExec provides the round function withthe right part of the round key for the first half of theexecution and transmits its left part instead after the switch.
+The structure of our loop architecture for SEA is depictedin figure 2, with the round function on the left part and thekey schedule on the right part.
+Resourceconsuming blocksare the Sboxes and the mod2b adder; the Word Rotate andBit Rotate blocks are implemented by swapping wires.
+According to the Specifications, the key schedule containstwo multiplexors allowing to switch the right and left part of the round key at half the execution of the algorithm using the appropriate command signal Switch.
+The multiplexorcontrolled by HalfExec provides the round function with the right part of the round key for the first half of theexecution and transmits its left part instead after the switch.
+Tosupport both encryption and decryption, we finally added twomultiplexors controlled by the Encrypt signal.
+Supplementaryarea consumption will be caused by the two routing paths.